3D model and performance by Michael Wilson

 The engine controls are accurately tuned so dont forget to use normal procedure to increase blade pitch as you accelerate and also as you gain altitude.
 Normally prop blade angle is set at minimum pitch (blue lever all the way up) for takeoff and landing to provide maximum power.
 During cruise and at higher altitudes the blade pitch is increased to the best angle for most efficient cruise.
 You can turn on inflight data output to see very detailed information and help understand the relationship of different engine settings.

-The "half wing" damaged version simulates trying to get home with half the wing blown off, as there is an account of an Avenger making it back with half a wing blown off.
-Obviously needing much higher airspeed, and holding a good deal of right aileron and rudder.
+The "half wing" damaged version simulates trying to get home with half the wing blown off, as WWII fighter planes have been known to do.
+I modeled this since there is an account of a Hawker Typhoon making it back over the English channel with half a wing blown off.
+Obviously needing much higher airspeed, and holding a good deal of right aileron, the pilot even did some stall tests to see how it handled.
+He succeed in making a belly landing near the English coast and was not hurt.
 My flight instructor who had been flying since 1941 told me that in the case of the Avenger, if you could make it home you would not try to land it, you would bail out.
 Still in xplane I have been able to land this both on the belly and even on gear using an extremely long runway.
 Its very difficult.
 Of course it is recommended to get rid of extra wieght such as bombs etc. You would have to start from the air of course.

 If doing a cold start you need to press ctrl 1 to start the engine.